peppetort/Hypermedia-Application-project-2021/README.md

 To implement the DB we used _Sequelize_.<br/>
 For the purpose of the project every time we force the creation of the tables and repopulate the DB.<br/>
 The population is done through a function that reads a JSON file in which the content for each table is specified. <br/> In JSON the images are specified as relative path, so they are read by the function and encoded in Base64.

-(The "DB" folder has not been pushed to heroku but a git deployment branch has been created and the "DB" folder ignored)

 ### Components